-I started my yoga journey whilst on holiday in Goa in 2000 and have been practising Ashtanga yoga for over 17 years now.
+Now a Senior Yoga Teacher, I started my yoga journey whilst on holiday in Goa in 2000 and have been practising Ashtanga yoga for over 19 years now.

 I began teaching in 2010 having completed my Yoga Alliance 200-hour RYT Teacher Training in Ashtanga in 2009 with Brian Cooper.
 I am qualified with Yoga Alliance Professionals, Chartered Level 1 with over 800 Hours training and over 7 years teaching experience.

 I have been fortunate to have practiced at the Shri K Pattabhi Jois Ashtanga Yoga Institute in Mysore, India with Shirath.

 I have also attended a David Swenson’s Teacher Training workshop in Manchester, which was an amazing experience, honour and privilege and I have attended workshops by Matt Ryan, Manu Jois, Matthew Sweeney, Joey Miles, Kino McGregor and David Williams.